Looking for the best apps to save money in Nigeria?

 Most of us are familiar with the conventional method of saving money.
 But, let us be honest, savings accounts aren’t what we perceived them to be.

-I grew up with a vague idea of getting paid for saving; but experience has told me otherwise.
-People practically lose money for leaving their funds in the bank.
+People practically lose money for leaving their money in the bank.
 Rather than earn, or at least have their initial deposits, savers lose bits of their savings every month.

 Why I Advise Against Saving In Regular Banks

 We are saving for rainy days and not to lose our minds.
+This is why I’m about to recommend some of the best saving apps in nigeria for your financial needs.

 Most traditional banks claim to pay certain savings interests, but we know how meager the rates are.
 Saving in traditional banks turns out to be a sure way to lose money gradually.

-I recommend these apps because they are reliable, your money is safe with them, they offer high interest payouts and little to no service fees.
-I will list them in no particular order because they are all great apps.
-Simply choose the best platform for you;
+I recommend these saving apps because they are reliable, your money is safe with them, they offer high interest payouts and little to no service fees.

-PiggyVest (formerly PiggyBank)
+PiggyVest app (formerly PiggyBank)

 With Piggyvest, you can save, invest and manage your funds at impressive interest rates.
 Piggyvest offers up-to 36% annually, depending on your savings plan.